 How to start with Armbian?

 Find your board and download one of the available images.
-Archives can be uncompressed with 7-Zip on Windows, Keka on OS X and 7z on Linux (apt-get install p7zip-full).
-RAW images can be written with Etcher (all OS).
+Archives can be written with Etcher or USBimager (all OS).

 Make sure you have a good & reliable SD card and a proper power supply.
 Insert SD card into a slot and power the board.
 First boot takes up to 30 seconds with an average SD Card and on the cheapest board.

-Log in as root on HDMI / serial console or via SSH and use password 1234.
+First root login on HDMI or serial console is automatic.
+If you connect via SSH login as root password 1234.
 You will be prompted to change the password.
 Next, you will be asked to create a normal user account that is sudo enabled (beware of QWERTY keyboard settings at this stage).

 Type sudo armbian-config and change timezone, reconfigure language, locales, network.
 Manage OpenSSHD settings, freeze kernel upgrades, toggle hardware settings.
 Install Armbian to internal or external memory, a desktop, 3rd party software, ...